AbdullahButt2611/Random_User_Generator_API/README.md

 Follwing resources have been used in maintaining this project:

 - [BG Remover](https://www.remove.bg/upload) to remove the background of the logo implanted and other assets.
+- [Google Fonts](https://fonts.google.com/) to import the font family of <b>Poppins - Sans Serif</b> into the project.
+- [Font Awesome CDN](https://cdnjs.com/libraries/font-awesome) to import the icons into the project.
+- [RandomUser.me](https://randomuser.me/api/) is used as a fetch API to get the user's data.

 <br><br>